shubham7jain/Jalpc/README.md

 ### <a name="share"></a>Share

-I use [bshare](http://www.bshare.cn/) to share my blog on other social network platform.
-You can register a count and get your share uuid.
+I use [AddToAny](https://www.addtoany.com/) to share my blog on other social network platform.
+You can go to this website to custom your share buttons and paste code at `_includes/share.html`.

 ### <a name="search-engines"></a>Search engines